rioter00/MAGD487/PortfolioCreationAssignment.md

   > **Check-In Material**
   > - Have the link to the live page(s).

+6. Prepare a presentation of your portfolio.

 ## Implementing social media, analytics, linking
 To be updated.

+* * *

+## Part Two

+### 1. Make changes and adjustments to your portfolio.

+### 2. On a separate paper, note changes to your portfolio since the mid-semester presentation.

+### 3. Prepare a presentation of your portfolio and bring paper noting changes to class.